kgdunn/pid-book/process-monitoring/process-monitoring.rst

 ArcelorMittal (Dofasco)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ArcelorMittal's steel mill in Hamilton, Ontario, (formerly called Dofasco) has used multivariate process monitoring tools in many areas of their plant for decades now.
 One of their most successful applications is that applied to their casting operation.
-In this section we just focus on the application; the sort of multivariate calculations used by Dofasco are discussed :ref:`later on <SECTION-latent-variable-modelling>`.
+In this section we just focus on the application; the sort of multivariate calculations used by this system are discussed :ref:`later on <SECTION-latent-variable-modelling>`.

 The computer screenshot shows the monitoring system, called Caster SOS (Stable Operation Supervisor), which is followed by the operators.
 There are several charts on the screen: two charts, called "Stability Index 1" and "Stability Index 2", are one-sided monitoring charts.
 Notice the warning limits and the action limits.
-We will cover what they are plotting in a later section of the book.
 In the middle is a two-sided chart.
-A wealth of information is presented on the screen - their design was heavily influenced and iterated on several times, by the *operators*.
+A wealth of information is presented on the screen - their design was heavily influenced and iterated on several times, working with the *operators*.
 The screen shot is used with permission of Dr. John MacGregor.

 .. figure:: images/Dofasco-monitoring-chart.png
 	:width: 750px
 	:align: center
 	:scale: 100

 The economics of control charting cannot be overstated.
 The ArcelorMittal example above was introduced around 1997.
-The calculations required by this system are complex - however the computer performs them in near real-time, allowing the operators to take corrective action within a few seconds.
+The calculations required by this system are complex - however the computer systems performs them in near real-time, allowing the operators to take corrective action within a few seconds.
 The data show a significant reduction in breakouts since 1997 (*used with permission of Dr. John MacGregor*).
 The economic savings and increased productivity is in the millions of dollars per year, as each breakout costs around $200,000 to $500,000 due to process shutdowns and/or equipment damage.

 .. figure:: images/breakouts-dofasco-economics.png
 	:width: 750px